Yogita-Dandamudi/Pruning-of-Deep-Learning-Model/README.md

-# Structured Filter Pruning Approach for Efficient Inference of Deep Neural Networks
+# A Structured Filter Pruning Approach for Efficient Inference of Deep Neural Networks